snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

  - click on the _OK_ Button at the bottom
  - after some minutes, Nano.H5 should show a list of available beans/tables.

+#### Known Problems on HsqlDB compatibility mode or DDL scripts provided by PonyORM

+*     mysql   : AUTO_INCREMENT must be before PRIMARY KEY
+*     postgres: BYTEA <-- unknown
+*     oracle  : Triggers with :NEW

 ### Overview

 The tsl2.nano.h5 framework can be started through it's jar _tsl2.nano.h5-xxxxx.jar_.
 A start script _run.bat_ (will be generated on first start) is available to do this in _Windows_.
 Starting it, a given directory is used as a kind of workspace where you put all configuration and jar files into - to be used.
 This jars may be ant, an o/r-mapper like hibernate with all it's dependencies.
 The configuration files are _the environment.xml_ and all xml files describing the presentation of each entity bean.
 Icons for all buttons and backgrounds are in the _icons_ folder.
 The main jar file can contain all dependent jar files (as described in the manifest file) or outside in the same directory as the main jar.